 –12 gauge galvanized wire

--Green crepe paper in two shades (I used two rolls of the darkest green and two of the second darkest green in this pack).
+-Green crepe paper in two shades (I used two rolls of the darkest green and two of the second darkest green).

 -Terracotta acrylic paint (I used this color and this color to mimic the texture of a real terracotta pot)